-Latest uploads: the complete book Why Are Our Pictures Puzzles?; also an essay on the complicity between torture and formal analysis.
+Latest uploads: the book Why Are Our Pictures Puzzles?; the book How to Use Your Eyes; an essay on the complicity between torture and formal analysis; and the chapter "Animal Vision" from the book Visual Worlds.

 A book about the hypnotic attraction of oil and tempera: why painters love paint, even before the painting is half-finished.